-1. Join the Transportation and Climate Initiative Program when regional market viability exists
+Strategy 1: Join the Transportation and Climate Initiative Program when regional market viability exists

 For a detailed description of this Strategy, please see Pathway 1: Light Duty Electrification, Strategy (4), above.
 TCI-P requires fuel suppliers that deliver gasoline and diesel fuel for final sale in Vermont to purchase carbon allowances available for sale at auction and surrender those credits equal to the emissions from the fuel delivered for sale.
 The number of allowances available for sale on the regional market is capped, and reduced over time, to achieve regional emission reductions.
 One way for a fuel supplier to reduce their compliance obligation is to supply lower carbon intense fuels for sale in participating jurisdictions.